hemisemidemipresent/btd6-modding-tutorial/README.md

 If run into any issues while installing, then check the troubleshooting section down below.

 **IMPORTANT**: Mods that were last updated before december 26th 2022 **NO LONGER WORK** (because of some melonloader changes made around that time).
 Also, to use Melonloader you now need to download and install [.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-6.0.12-windows-x64-installer).
 If you don't have it, you will get an error when launching the game.
+And Windows 7 is no longer supported.

 Download [the mod helper](https://github.com/gurrenm3/BTD-Mod-Helper/releases/latest/download/Btd6ModHelper.dll) and [MelonLoader](https://github.com/LavaGang/MelonLoader/releases/download/v0.6.0/MelonLoader.x64.zip)